socialitylab/socialitylab.github.io/team/index.md

 Anne has backgrounds in evolutionary and cultural anthropology, social psychology, behavioral economics, and applied statistcs.
 She's conducted field research in the Bolivian Amazon (2010-2018) and in the Western US (2022-present) and is increasingly involved as a collaborator, consultant, and mentor on research projects in East Africa.
 She co-directs the [Tanga Sociality and Fisheries Project](https://labs.wsu.edu/tsfp/) with postdoc [Dr Kris Smith](https://www.kristophermsmith.com/) and [Dr Monique Borgerhoff Mulder](https://anthropology.ucdavis.edu/people/fzborger).

-Anne is an assistant professor of anthropology at WSU, where she recently received an [early-career faculty achievement award](https://cas.wsu.edu/cas-awards-2021-anne-pisor/).
+Anne is an associate professor of anthropology at WSU, where she recently received an [early-career faculty achievement award](https://cas.wsu.edu/cas-awards-2021-anne-pisor/).
 <br />
 <br />
 <br />